If you want to tour Europe by train, Eurail first class passes will offer you comfort and flexibility. Is a Eurail pass worth it? We say “yes!”

 What Does the Eurail Pass Difference Between 1st and 2nd Class Mean on a Practical Basis?

 The Eurail First Class pass allows you to travel in both first and second class cars where there is the distinction.
+You may find the difference in 1st class vs 2nd class rail features and amenities preferable as we did.

-For the extra expense, you’ll find first class seating more comfortable and generally less crowded.
+Eurail First Class vs Second Class – For the extra expense, you’ll find first class seating more comfortable and generally less crowded.
 There is more legroom and more room for your luggage.

 On trains with compartments, first class compartments will hold up to 6 people.
 Second class compartments will hold up to 8 people.